 Inside, the surf is just as hollow but thick with sand.
 The wave scoops up sand from the bottom like a commercial fishing trawler scoops up fish.
 I could seldom get through the middle section of Villa without carrying a fistful of sand back to the beach in my shorts.
 The only way around that was to get lucky enough to ride an outside wave all the way to shore.
 Since the big waves usually closed out, that almost never happened.

 It’s hard to appreciate the appeal of body surfing from shore.
 You almost never get to see the action.
 Board surfing is much more exciting to watch.
 But if you’re drawn to the heart of a wave, body surfing is pretty cool.
 This picture is not of Villa, but the wave resembles an average size wave at Villa.

 Needless to say, I surfed Villa with Duck fins or Churchills.
 Without them, I couldn’t get enough force to slide down the face before going over the falls.
 I have gone over the falls at Villa, and one time I hit the sand so hard I couldn’t walk for a week.
-The calcification still shows up on xrays of my spine.
-They also came in handy for dealing with rip tides, though we actively looked for rip tides.
-They helped us get through the surf quicker.
+The calcification on my spine still shows up in X-rays.
+The fins also came in handy for dealing with rip tides, though we actively looked for rip tides.
+Rip tides helped us get through the surf quicker.
 Carlos didn’t surf Villa much, but when he did, he did it without fins.
 Carlos was a purist.
 And a fish.